3 Days In Split Croatia: A Perfect Split Itinerary!

 Split is a very walkable city, the old town is pedestrianised and there’s a long promenade to stroll!
 To get to the beaches, you can easily take an inexpensive Uber, but don’t grab a white taxi, they are very overpriced – unless you have picked a good driver to haggle and agree a price beforehand!

 Are you planning a road trip around Croatia?
-I recommend hiring a car from the airport, you can then park outside of the old town and visit nearby places like Trogir right away!
+I recommend hiring a car straight from the airport, you can then park outside of the old town and visit nearby places like Trogir and the waterfalls right away!

 3 DAYS IN SPLIT CROATIA FAQ